-About Michael A. BursteinMichael A. Burstein was born in New York City in 1970, and grew up in the neighborhood of Forest Hills in the borough of Queens.
+About Michael A. BursteinMichael A. Burstein was born in New York City and grew up in the neighborhood of Forest Hills in the borough of Queens.
 He attended Hunter College High School in Manhattan.
 In 1991 he graduated from Harvard College with a degree in Physics, and in 1993 he earned a Master's in Physics from Boston University.
 In 1994 he attended the Clarion Science Fiction and Fantasy Writer's Workshop.

 Burstein's first published story, "TeleAbsence," which appeared in the July 1995 issue of Analog, was nominated for the Hugo Award and was chosen by the readers of Analog as the best short story published by the magazine in 1995.
 Two years later, Burstein won the John W. Campbell Award for Best New Writer at the 1997 World Science Fiction Convention, LoneStarCon2.
 Burstein subsequently received Hugo nominations for "Broken Symmetry," "Cosmic Corkscrew," "Kaddish for the Last Survivor," (also a Nebula nominee) "Spaceships," "Paying It Forward," "Decisions, "Time Ablaze," "Seventy-Five Years," "TelePresence," a Nebula and a Sturgeon nomination for "Reality Check," and a Nebula nomination for "I Remember the Future."
 His novella "Sanctuary" (Analog, September 2005) was chosen by the readers of Analog as the best novella published by the magazine in 2005 and was nominated for the Nebula Award.
 From 1998 to 2000, Burstein served as Secretary of Science Fiction and Fantasy Writers of America.